jfen999/arduino-fire-detection-system/README.md

 4. Displays either `SAFE` or `FLAME ALERT`.
 5. Prints the sensor readings to the Serial Monitor.

-The display is updated every two seconds.
+The display and sensor readings update every two seconds.

 ### Libraries Used